Nikki McPhatter, Theodore Manning: Killer Had Sex After Murder Of Woman He Met Online, On ID’s ‘Web Of Lies’

 — Larry (@larryde843) March 8, 2017

-- On Investigation Discovery’s Web Of Lies, investigators are trying to locate a missing US Airways employee.
-But the missing persons case takes a shocking turn after a burned out car leads detectives into the tangled web of a messy love triangle.
+On Investigation Discovery’s Web of Lies, investigators are trying to locate a missing U.S. Airways employee.
+But the missing person case takes a shocking turn after a burned-out car leads detectives into the tangled web of a messy love triangle.

 May 2009: Missing Airlines Agent Vanished After Going To Meet Man She Met Online

-According to Web Of Lies, when Nikki McPhatter’s family members got word that Nikki hadn’t shown up for work in a week, they knew something was deadly wrong.
+According to Web of Lies, when Nikki McPhatter’s family members got word that Nikki hadn’t shown up for work in a week, they knew something was deadly wrong.
 Nikki wasn’t the kind of woman to miss work and stop contact with her family.

-Nikki McPhatter’s sister and best friend had made repeated attempts to contact her by cell phone.
-But their calls went unanswered.
-Loved ones of the missing woman searched frantically for her.
-But she had vanished without a trace.
-Their pain intensified after they learned that her torched remains including her skull had been found in Columbia, South Carolina, almost a month after she disappeared.
-Her burned out car was found in a wooded area.
+Nikki McPhatter’s sister and best friend had made repeated attempts to contact her by cell phone, but their calls went unanswered.
+Loved ones of the missing woman searched frantically for her, but she had vanished without a trace.
+Their pain intensified after they learned that her torched remains, including her skull, had been found in Columbia, South Carolina, almost a month after she disappeared.
+Her burned-out car was found in a wooded area.
 Medical examiners say that she died of a gunshot wound to the back of the head, court records show.

 Web Of Lies: Who’s Teddy?